mohammaddhossamm/Fresh-News-app/README.md

-# Hello World
+# Fresh News

-Hello World is an application designed to display the latest world news across various fields and categories, with the added ability to search for specific news
+Fresh News is an application designed to display the latest world news across various fields and categories, with the added ability to search for specific news

 ### The user can do:
 * **Follow the latest news:** Browse the latest news in various categories and sub-categories.